ninstar/Godot-IconTexture/README.md

 # IconTexture

-A texture that draws an icon of a Theme resource.
+A texture that draws an icon from a Theme resource.

 <img src="./examples/icon_texture/screenshot.png" alt="Example" width="100%">

+## About

+This add-on allows you to easily use icons from any **Theme** resource by type and name.

+Changes automatically take effect whenever the theme bound to the **IconTexture** changes, ideal for GUI-heavy projects.

+Includes an icon picker for the IDE:

 <p align="center"><img src="./examples/icon_texture/screenshot_2.png" alt="Icon Picker"></p>

 ## Download